Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Who pulls the permit — the homeowner or the contractor?

-Either can pull the permit, but it is standard practice for the licensed contractor to pull it.
-This makes the contractor responsible for the work meeting code.
-We handle all permitting for our clients as part of our project management process.
+Either can pull the permit, but standard practice is for the general contractor to pull it so the contractor is on record with the county as responsible for the work meeting code.
+Your GC handles permits as part of their project management — we coordinate the cabinetry, countertop, and finish work around their schedule.

 A